abehmiel/nanogenmo2020/README.md

 3) Start up FCEUX.

-4) Load the game ROM, use the `File -> Loadlua script` menu option to load `lua/gen.lua` in this repository, and start playing.
+4) Load the game ROM, use the `File -> Load lua script` menu option to load `lua/gen.lua` in this repository, and start playing.
 The events will be written to file: `txt/story.txt`.
 The script isn't very stable right now if you load it anywhere besides the title screen.